DevSteg/film_review_project/README.md

     I have fixed this by removing the option to edit the users username, I chose to fix the bug this way due to time constraints.

     #### Redirect register bug
-    While testing the register functionality i realised that the user was return to the wrong page, This was human error and was fixed by updating the redirect in the fuction.
+    While testing the register functionality I realised that the user was return to the wrong page, This was human error and was fixed by updating the redirect in the fuction.

+    #### Redirect profile bug
+    While testing the profile functionality I realised that the profile did not update the information on the page straight away, As I don't see this a major bug I have chosen to redirect the user to the homepage for now and to update the bug at a later date.

 - ### Known Bugs

     #### Flashed messages
     While testing the add film and review buttons, I discovered that the flash message to tell the user they need to login to add film or add review, does not show up.
     Due to time restraints I was unable to fix this bug at build stage

+    #### Redirect profile bug
+    While testing the profile functionality I realised that the profile did not update the information on the page straight away, As I don't see this a major bug I have chosen to redirect the user to the homepage for now and to update the bug at a later date.

 ## Deployment